-- In the past three years have you had a single discharge of oil (including milk) to navigable waters or adjoining shorelines that was greater than 1,000 U.S. gallons?\ Yes I No I - Have you had two discharges of oil (including milk) to navigable waters or adjoining shorelines which were each greater than 42 U.S. gallons within any 12-month period?\ Yes □ No □ - 3.
+your plan and use the included SPCC Plan template.
+1. .
+In the past three years have you had a single discharge 1 of oil to navigable waters or adjoining sho that was greater than 1,000 U.S. gallons?
+Yes ☐ No ☐ orelines 2. .
+Have you had two discharges1 of oil to navigable waters or adjoining shorelines which were each g than 42 U.S. gallons within any 12-month period?
+Yes ☐ No ☐ reater 3. .
 Do you have a total aboveground oil storage capacity of more than 10,000 U.S. gallons?

-Yes 🗌 No 🗌

-Does your farm have one or more individual aboveground oil storage containers with a capacity greater than 5,000 U.S. gallons?
-Yes □ No □

-If you answered NO to all four questions, your farm qualifies as a Tier I qualified facility and you (owner/operator) are eligible to self-certify your SPCC Plan.
-Continue to the next page to access and use the SPCC Plan template included.
-If your facility was in operation before August 16, 2002, and you do not already have a Plan, then implement this template immediately.

-If you answered YES to any of the four questions, your farm does NOT qualify as a Tier I facility.
-Review the SPCC regulation or contact a Professional Engineer to assist you in completing an SPCC Plan for each of your farm facilities.

-See the next page of this document for SPCC Plan deadlines.
+Yes \Box No \Box 4. .
+Does your farm have one or more individual aboveground oil storage containers with a capacity gr than 5,000 U.S. gallons?
+Yes ☐ No ☐ eater a F t If you answered NO to all four questions , your farm qualifies as a Tier I qualified facility and you (owner/oper are eligible to self-certify your SPCC Plan using this template.
+Continue to the next page to access and use the Plan template included.
+If your facility was in operation before August 16, 2002, and you do not already have then implement this template immediately.
+SPCC a Plan, r If you answered YES to any of the four questions , your farm does NOT qualify as a Tier I facility.
+Review the SI regulation and contact a Professional Engineer to assist you in completing an SPCC Plan for each of your farm facilities.
+PCC S See the next page of this document for SPCC Plan deadlines.

-\Please note: Discharges do not include discharges that are the result of natural disasters, acts of war, or terrorism.
+Please note: Discharges do not include discharges that are the result of natural disasters, acts of war, or terrorism.
 When determining the applicability of this SPCC reporting requirement, the gallon amount(s) specified (either 1,000 or 42) refers to the amount of oil that actually reaches navigable waters or adjoining shorelines not the total amount of oil spilled.
 EPA considers the entire volume of the discharge to be oil for the purposes of these reporting requirements.